 When you buy a share (or shares) of a public company, you become a shareholder (aka a partial owner).
 When a public company is doing financially well or wants to promote shareholder interest, it may reward stockholders with dividends.

-Companies usually pay dividends on a quarterly basis or semiannually, though it depends on the stock at hand how frequently (or not) this happens.
+Companies usually pay dividends quarterly or semiannually, though it depends on the stock at hand how frequently (or not) this happens.

 You can find out if a company pays dividends and how much they pay by looking at the dividend yield.
 This is usually one of the key metrics on a basic stock chart.